 - Fresh parsley chopped

 - Allow salmon to come to room temp for at least 10 minutes.
-Dab completely dry with paper towels, then sprinkle the flesh side (only) with half of the salt and pepper.
+Dab completely dry with paper towels, then sprinkle the skin side (only) with half of the salt and pepper.

 - Add oil to a heavy bottom pan (I love a cast iron for this), and head over medium high heat until the oil is shimmering, and the pan is hot.

-- Add the filets, and press down on the top with the back of a spatula, to ensure the entire piece of fish comes in contact with the pan.
+- Add the filets, skin side down, and press down on the top with the back of a spatula, to ensure the entire piece of fish comes in contact with the pan.
 Cook, undisturbed until the salmon flips easily, and the skin is golden brown, should be 3-4 minutes.

 - Transfer to a plate, and garnish with lemon juice and fresh parsley if desired.
 Enjoy!